• Skip to primary navigation

 Yes!
 You can use vegan sausage instead of Italian sausage.
 Another option is to replace it with legumes like lentils, chickpeas or beans.

-Sauteed Swiss chard: Swiss chard is sautéed with garlic in this family recipe to create a tasty Italian side dish or accompaniment to your favorite meal.
+Sauteed Swiss Chard: Swiss chard is sautéed with garlic in this family recipe to create a tasty Italian side dish or accompaniment to your favorite meal.

 Swiss Chard with Potatoes: Looking for a healthy, hearty traditional Italian side dish recipe?
 This Swiss chard recipe with potatoes is perfect for you!
 This dish is pure comfort food with earthy flavors and plenty of wholesome ingredients!

-Swiss chard pizza: Pizza is an Italian classic that everyone loves.
+Swiss Chard Pizza: Pizza is an Italian classic that everyone loves.
 But what about using Swiss chard as a topping?
 This gives the pizza a unique flavor and texture that everyone will love!

 Hearty vegetable soups